Microsoft 365 - Outlook data source

 Revoking application access

-You can revoke access to the application from https://portal.azure.com or by using a PowerShell script.
+Revoke the application from the Azure portal or by using a PowerShell script.
 For more information, see Microsoft's documentation.

 Collect no longer has access.